sls1005/md2ipynb/README.md

 into code cells (even if it isn't correct Python), as long as the identifier matches.

 Everything else (including a code block of a different programming language) in the input file will be placed into Markdown cells.
 When creating a Markdown cell, the leading blank lines (that contain only line breaks) will be removed.
 If a Markdown cell would contain only blank lines, it is not created.
-This prevents creating a large number of empty cells.
+This prevents creating a large number of empty cells by accident.

 ### References